-For both the RC model and the deterministic ZC model and for both $r_d = 0.77$ (subcritical regime) and $r_d = 0.9$ (supercritical regime), we computed the CNOPs for different lead times using the last 50 years of the 200-years synthetic observations test dataset as initial conditions (cf. section 3.1).
+For both the RC model and the deterministic ZC model and for both $r_d = 0.77$ (subcritical regime) and $r_d = 0.9$ (supercritical regime)

+- 270 regime), we computed the CNOPs for different lead times using the last 50 years of the 200-years synthetic observations test dataset as initial conditions (cf. section 3.1).
 This choice has been made to balance computational efficiency and statistical significance.
 The CNOP computations using the Cobyla algorithm are highly computationally expensive, and 50 years of data is sufficient to obtain statistically significant results.
 By selecting the last 50 years of the 200-year test period, we also ensure complete statistical independence between the training and test data.
-For the RC model, perturbations were directly applied to NINO3 and mean thermocline depth anomalies (h_E and h_W).
+For the RC model, perturbations were directly - applied to NINO3 and mean thermocline depth anomalies ( $h_E$ and $h_W$ ).
 In contrast, for the deterministic ZC model, a uniform perturbation was applied over three different boxes in the Pacific for both SSTA and thermocline depth anomalies (as described in section 2.3).

 Figure 4.
-Distribution of the normalized RSE distances between the perturbed and unperturbed trajectories for different lead times when CNOPs are applied, taking as initial conditions the months [March,April,May] for (a) $r_d = 0.77$ and (b) $r_d = 0.9$.
+Distribution of the normalized RSE distances between the perturbed and unperturbed trajectories for different lead times when CNOPs are applied, taking as initial conditions the months [March,April,May] for (a) $r_d = 0.77$ and (b) $r_d = 0.9$ .
 The boxes indicate the interquartile range (IQR), the range within which the central 50% of data points are located.
 The whiskers extend to the minimum and maximum values within 1.5 times the IQR from the first and third quartile.
 The central line corresponds to the median.
 All the RSE distances have been normalized by the standard deviation of the NINO3 index extracted from the 50 years of synthetic observations considered for the CNOP computation (0.29 for the subcritical regime and 0.56 for the supercritical regime).

-Before computing the CNOPs for the RC model, we identified and saved the best-performing RC realization out of 50 for each combination of lead time, r_d value, and training variables set based on the forecasting skill for the 200-years synthetic observations test period (see section 3.1).
-The top-performing realization (for each combination of lead time, r_d value and training variables) was then considered for the CNOP computation.
+Before computing the CNOPs for the RC model, we identified and saved the best-performing RC realization out of 50 for each combination of lead time, $r_d$ value, and training variables set based on the forecasting skill for the 200-years synthetic observations test period (see section 3.1).
+The top-performing realization (for each combination of lead time, $r_d$ value and training variables) was then considered for the CNOP computation.
 This was done to avoid biases related to the random initialization of the RC.
 We computed the CNOPs for lead times 3, 6, and 9 months (the optimization time considered during the CNOPs computation), focusing on a single constraint value $\delta = 0.05$ and a specific forecast initialization season just before the SPB, encompassing March, April, and May.
-The value of δ corresponds to a maximum NINO3 perturbation of 0.1°C (section 2.3) or a maximum h_e or h_w perturbation of 2.5m.
+The value of $\delta$ corresponds to a maximum NINO3 perturbation of $0.1^{\circ}$ C

+- 285 (section 2.3) or a maximum $h_e$ or $h_w$ perturbation of 2.5m.
 For the deterministic ZC model, the same procedure to compute the CNOP was used (see section 2.3).
-To quantify the divergence between two trajectories caused by the CNOPs, for both the RC and the ZC models, we computed the Root Square Error (RSE) distance between the perturbed and unperturbed trajectories NINO3 trajectories, as defined in (10).
-For the deterministic ZC model, the same procedure to compute the CNOP was used (see section 2.3)[10].
+To quantify the divergence between two trajectories caused by the CNOPs, for both the RC and the ZC models, we computed the Root Square Error (RSE) distance between the perturbed and unperturbed NINO3 trajectories, as defined in [10].
 This distance was used to estimate each model's sensitivity to initial condition perturbations, given a specific initial state.
-To make a fair comparison between the subcritical and supercritical regimes, all the RSE distances obtained have been normalized by the standard deviation of the 50 years of NINO3 synthetic observations considered for the CNOPs computation (0.29 for the subcritical regime and 0.56 for the supercritical regime).
+To make a fair comparison between the subcritical and supercritical regimes, all the RSE distances - 290 obtained have been normalized by the standard deviation of the 50 years of NINO3 synthetic observations considered for the

+CNOPs computation (0.29 for the subcritical regime and 0.56 for the supercritical regime).